admin-shell-io/id/aas/3/0/RC01/README.md

  [http://admin-shell.io/aas/3/0/RC01/Referable/parent](http://admin-shell.io/aas/3/0/RC01/Referable/parent) The attribute parent of the Referable class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement
+## ReferableElements
  Enumeration of all referable elements within an asset administration shell.
 Contains IdentifiableElements

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement](http://admin-shell.io/aas/3/0/RC01/ReferableElement) The ReferableElement class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0RC01'.
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements](http://admin-shell.io/aas/3/0/RC01/ReferableElements) The ReferableElements class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 3.0RC01'.

-## ReferableElement/ACCESS_PERMISSION_RULE_REFERABLE_ELEMENT
+## ReferableElements/ACCESS_PERMISSION_RULE

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/ACCESS_PERMISSION_RULE_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/ACCESS_PERMISSION_RULE_REFERABLE_ELEMENT) The ReferableElement ACCESS_PERMISSION_RULE_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/ACCESS_PERMISSION_RULE](http://admin-shell.io/aas/3/0/RC01/ReferableElements/ACCESS_PERMISSION_RULE) The ReferableElements ACCESS_PERMISSION_RULE of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/ANNOTATED_RELATIONSHIP_ELEMENT_REFERABLE_ELEMENT
+## ReferableElements/ANNOTATED_RELATIONSHIP_ELEMENT

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/ANNOTATED_RELATIONSHIP_ELEMENT_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/ANNOTATED_RELATIONSHIP_ELEMENT_REFERABLE_ELEMENT) The ReferableElement ANNOTATED_RELATIONSHIP_ELEMENT_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/ANNOTATED_RELATIONSHIP_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElements/ANNOTATED_RELATIONSHIP_ELEMENT) The ReferableElements ANNOTATED_RELATIONSHIP_ELEMENT of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/BASIC_EVENT_REFERABLE_ELEMENT
+## ReferableElements/BASIC_EVENT

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/BASIC_EVENT_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/BASIC_EVENT_REFERABLE_ELEMENT) The ReferableElement BASIC_EVENT_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/BASIC_EVENT](http://admin-shell.io/aas/3/0/RC01/ReferableElements/BASIC_EVENT) The ReferableElements BASIC_EVENTT of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/BLOB_REFERABLE_ELEMENT
+## ReferableElements/BLOB

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/BLOB_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/BLOB_REFERABLE_ELEMENT) The ReferableElement BLOB_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/BLOB](http://admin-shell.io/aas/3/0/RC01/ReferableElements/BLOB) The ReferableElements BLOB of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/CAPABILITY_REFERABLE_ELEMENT
+## ReferableElements/CAPABILITY

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/CAPABILITY_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/CAPABILITY_REFERABLE_ELEMENT) The ReferableElement CAPABILITY_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/CAPABILITY](http://admin-shell.io/aas/3/0/RC01/ReferableElements/CAPABILITY) The ReferableElements CAPABILITY of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/CONCEPT_DICTIONARY_REFERABLE_ELEMENT
+## ReferableElements/CONCEPT_DICTIONARY

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/CONCEPT_DICTIONARY_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/CONCEPT_DICTIONARY_REFERABLE_ELEMENT) The ReferableElement CONCEPT_DICTIONARY_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/CONCEPT_DICTIONARY](http://admin-shell.io/aas/3/0/RC01/ReferableElements/CONCEPT_DICTIONARY) The ReferableElements CONCEPT_DICTIONARY of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/DATA_ELEMENT_REFERABLE_ELEMENT
+## ReferableElements/DATA_ELEMENT

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/DATA_ELEMENT_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/DATA_ELEMENT_REFERABLE_ELEMENT) The ReferableElement DATA_ELEMENT_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/DATA_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElements/DATA_ELEMENT) The ReferableElements DATA_ELEMENT of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/ENTITY_REFERABLE_ELEMENT
+## ReferableElements/ENTITY

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/ENTITY_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/ENTITY_REFERABLE_ELEMENT) The ReferableElement ENTITY_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/ENTITY](http://admin-shell.io/aas/3/0/RC01/ReferableElements/ENTITY) The ReferableElements ENTITY of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/EVENT_REFERABLE_ELEMENT
+## ReferableElements/EVENT

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/EVENT_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/EVENT_REFERABLE_ELEMENT) The ReferableElement EVENT_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/EVENT](http://admin-shell.io/aas/3/0/RC01/ReferableElements/EVENT) The ReferableElements EVENT of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/MULTI_LANGUAGE_PROPERTY_REFERABLE_ELEMENT
+## ReferableElement/MULTI_LANGUAGE_PROPERTY
  Property with a value that can be provided in multiple languages.

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/MULTI_LANGUAGE_PROPERTY_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/MULTI_LANGUAGE_PROPERTY_REFERABLE_ELEMENT) The ReferableElement MULTI_LANGUAGE_PROPERTY_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/MULTI_LANGUAGE_PROPERTY](http://admin-shell.io/aas/3/0/RC01/ReferableElements/MULTI_LANGUAGE_PROPERTY) The ReferableElements MULTI_LANGUAGE_PROPERTY of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/OPERATION_REFERABLE_ELEMENT
+## ReferableElements/OPERATION

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/OPERATION_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/OPERATION_REFERABLE_ELEMENT) The ReferableElement OPERATION_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/OPERATION](http://admin-shell.io/aas/3/0/RC01/ReferableElements/OPERATION) The ReferableElements OPERATION of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/PROPERTY_REFERABLE_ELEMENT
+## ReferableElements/PROPERTY

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/PROPERTY_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/PROPERTY_REFERABLE_ELEMENT) The ReferableElement PROPERTY_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/PROPERTY](http://admin-shell.io/aas/3/0/RC01/ReferableElements/PROPERTY) The ReferableElements PROPERTY of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/RANGE_REFERABLE_ELEMENT
+## ReferableElements/RANGE

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/RANGE_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/RANGE_REFERABLE_ELEMENT) The ReferableElement RANGE_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/RANGE](http://admin-shell.io/aas/3/0/RC01/ReferableElements/RANGE) The ReferableElements RANGE of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/REFERENCE_ELEMENT_REFERABLE_ELEMENT
+## ReferableElements/REFERENCE_ELEMENT

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/REFERENCE_ELEMENT_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/REFERENCE_ELEMENT_REFERABLE_ELEMENT) The ReferableElement REFERENCE_ELEMENT_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/REFERENCE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElements/REFERENCE_ELEMENT) The ReferableElements REFERENCE_ELEMENT of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/RELATIONSHIPT_ELEMENT_REFERABLE_ELEMENT
+## ReferableElements/RELATIONSHIPT_ELEMENT

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/RELATIONSHIPT_ELEMENT_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/RELATIONSHIPT_ELEMENT_REFERABLE_ELEMENT) The ReferableElement RELATIONSHIPT_ELEMENT_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/RELATIONSHIPT_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElements/RELATIONSHIPT_ELEMENT) The ReferableElements RELATIONSHIPT_ELEMENT of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/SUBMODEL_ELEMENT_COLLECTION_REFERABLE_ELEMENT
+## ReferableElements/SUBMODEL_ELEMENT_COLLECTION
  Collection of Submodel Elements

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/SUBMODEL_ELEMENT_COLLECTION_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/SUBMODEL_ELEMENT_COLLECTION_REFERABLE_ELEMENT) The ReferableElement SUBMODEL_ELEMENT_COLLECTION_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/SUBMODEL_ELEMENT_COLLECTION](http://admin-shell.io/aas/3/0/RC01/ReferableElements/SUBMODEL_ELEMENT_COLLECTION) The ReferableElements SUBMODEL_ELEMENT_COLLECTION of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/SUBMODEL_ELEMENT_REFERABLE_ELEMENT
+## ReferableElements/SUBMODEL_ELEMENT

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/SUBMODEL_ELEMENT_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/SUBMODEL_ELEMENT_REFERABLE_ELEMENT) The ReferableElement SUBMODEL_ELEMENT_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/SUBMODEL_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElements/SUBMODEL_ELEMENT) The ReferableElements SUBMODEL_ELEMENT of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

-## ReferableElement/VIEW_REFERABLE_ELEMENT
+## ReferableElements/VIEW

- [http://admin-shell.io/aas/3/0/RC01/ReferableElement/VIEW_REFERABLE_ELEMENT](http://admin-shell.io/aas/3/0/RC01/ReferableElement/VIEW_REFERABLE_ELEMENT) The ReferableElement VIEW_REFERABLE_ELEMENT of the ReferableElement class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01
+ [http://admin-shell.io/aas/3/0/RC01/ReferableElements/VIEW](http://admin-shell.io/aas/3/0/RC01/ReferableElements/VIEW) The ReferableElements VIEW of the ReferableElements class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

 ## Reference
  Reference to either a model element of the same or another AAs or to an external entity.
 A reference is an ordered list of keys, each key referencing an element.
 The complete list of keys may for example be concatenated to a path that then gives unique access to an element or entity.